-Illinois is using the Illinois Standards Achievement Test (ISAT) at grades 3-8; the Prairie State Achievement Examination (PSAE) at grade 11; the Illinois Alternate Assessment (IAA) at grades 3-8 and 11; and the Illinois Measure of Annual Growth in English (IMAGE) at grades 3-8 and 11; and the grade 2 assessment (Terra Nova) in reading and mathematics.
-The grade 2 assessment is for Title I schools that have grade 2 as the highest grade.
-The AYP decision for a K-2 school will be based on the third grade assessment results of the receiving school in which the students eventually enroll, so that all K-2 schools will receive an annual AYP determination.
+Illinois is using the Illinois Standards Achievement Test (ISAT) at grades 3-8; the Prairie State Achievement Examination (PSAE) at grade 11; the Illinois Alternate Assessment (IAA) at grades 3-8 and 11; and the Illinois Measure of Annual Growth in English (IMAGE) at grades 3-8 and 11 The AYP decision for a K-2 school will be based on the third grade assessment results of the receiving school in which the students eventually enroll, so that all K-2 schools will receive an annual AYP determination.
 Student adequate yearly progress or AYP will be mapped from the next higher grade to the lower grade in a school not otherwise held accountable (see Section C4).